echo4922/BMI_RNA_SEQ_THESIS_23/README.md

 # BMI_RNA_SEQ_23
 RNA-SEQ Analysis Graduate Research by Eddie Cho

-How to analyze RNA sequencing Data from start to finish Student's guide to analyze Biological Data for students by a student (me) <br />
+How to analyze RNA sequencing Data <br />
+Student's guide to analyze Biological Data for students by a student (me) <br />

 To keep track record of what I am doing for Master's Thesis as Bioinformatics student, I have decided to create a github repository.